 How to Become a Counselor in Oklahoma

 As in many other states, counselors in Oklahoma who have obtained their licensure are known as Licensed Professional Counselors (LPCs).
-The state’s premier professional organizations for LPCs is the Oklahoma Counseling Association, a branch of the American Counseling Association.
-Licensure for LPCs in Oklahoma is managed by the State Board of Behavioral Health.
+The state’s premier professional organization for LPCs is the Oklahoma Counseling Association, a branch of the American Counseling Association.
+Licensure for LPCs in Oklahoma is managed by the State Board of Behavioral Health Licensure.

 Licensure requirements for counselors in Oklahoma, including education, supervision, examination, fees, renewal and “licensure by endorsement,” are examined in further detail below, along with salary information from the U.S. Bureau of Labor Statistics, as well as scholarships and loan repayment programs available to LPCs in the state.